Brother Paul's Children's Mission

 Child sexual abuse ring from Michigan, U.S.

-In July 1976, a child pornography ring was discovered to be operating out of North Fox Island in Lake Michigan, under a front organization named "Brother Paul's Children's Mission".

-Brother Paul's was incorporated on June 18, 1975, and was advertised as an organization which "provide[d] services to children with reading problems, minor emotional counseling, and classes in physical fitness".
+Brother Paul's Children's Mission was an organization identified in July 1976 as a front for a child pornography ring operating out of North Fox Island in Lake Michigan.
+It was incorporated on June 18, 1975, and was advertised as an organization which "provide[d] services to children with reading problems, minor emotional counseling, and classes in physical fitness".
 During paid sessions on the island, boys would be filmed engaging in sex acts with each other and adults, and were occasionally prostituted to the Mission's wealthiest customers.

-Four men were involved in the Mission: Gerald Richards, Francis Shelden (proprietor of North Fox Island), Dyer Grossman, and Adam Starchild (president of the Mission's parent company).
-The latter three were not convicted of sex crimes in the case – there was not sufficient evidence to charge Starchild, and the other two fled following Richards' arrest.
+Francis Shelden was the proprietor of North Fox Island, while Adam Starchild was the president of the Mission's parent company.
+Gerald Richards and Dyer Grossman were two other men involved in the Mission.
+The latter three were not convicted of sex crimes in the case—there was not sufficient evidence to charge Starchild, and the other two fled following Richards' arrest.

 During a 1977 United States Senate subcommittee hearing, gay rights activist and sex offender Guy Strait testified that Richards was one of four major producers of child pornography in the 1970s.
 (Note: The other three being himself, Roy Ames, and a man named "Walter" operating in the New Jersey area.)